Common Fund resources

 If PCCs do not give generously, in effect they are asking other parishes to contribute more.
 As PCCs, we are responsible and accountable to one other for how much we give.
 Where Parish Offers to the Common Fund do not meet local ministry costs, the Diocesan Board of Finance has to step in with its reserves to close the gap.

 At the end of 2016, the Diocesan Board of Finance wrote off over £1.1m of Parish Share arrears.
 Between 2017-2021, the DBF has used its reserves to cover a similarly high level of annual operating losses on its General Fund.
-In order to ensure that the Board has sufficient resources to sustain the breadth of its charitable activities over the long term, the trustees are keen to return to a balanced budget position at the earliest opportunity, although recognise that this may take a little longer than anticipated following the coronavirus pandemic and the uncertainty of 2022.
+In order to ensure that the Board has sufficient resources to sustain the breadth of its charitable activities over the long term, the trustees are keen to return to a balanced budget position at the earliest opportunity, although recognise that this may take a little longer than anticipated following the coronavirus pandemic and the geopoltical and economic uncertainties of 2022-2023.

 Few organisations can allow expenditure to exceed income over the long term.
 For now, we continue to prioritise funding for frontline parish ministry, maintain investments in future ordained clergy and lay ministers, and check that central diocesan support remains effective yet cost-effective.
 We invite every PCC to partner with us to sustain ministry and outreach in our local communities.